NidhiHemanth/SudokuSolver/README.md

 ## Usage

-○ Using the Solver ○
+- ○ Using the Solver ○ -

 1. Open '_main.py_'
 2. Replace the list variable '_board_' with the sudoku board you want to be solve
-3. Run the file
+3. Run the file\
    A solved sudoku board is printed in the Terminal !

-○ Using the GUI to play the game ○
+- ○ Using the GUI to play the game ○ -

 1. Open and run '_gui.py_'
 2. Enjoy playing the game!